 Vienna is a city of music, with more orchestras and daily concerts than Emperor Franz Joseph had titles (and he had a lot of titles).
 Even so, June offers up a few particularly excellent opportunities…

-- The Donauinselfest is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
-And it’s free, too.
+- The Donauinselfest (June 26-28) is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
+And it’s free, too

 - If jazz is more your thing, then the Vienna Jazz Festival starts on June 25 and continues through to July 11.
-It attracts some of the very best performers from around the world and the list of alumni reads like a who’s who of recent jazz history.
-This one even has the occasional free concert, as well.
+It attracts some of the very best performers from around the world and the list of alumni reads like a who’s who of jazz history.
+Paolo Conte and Beth Hart are already slated for 2020